 The shareholders of Kneat Solutions Limited, through owning 68.7% of the outstanding kneat.com shares on completion of the Transaction, control kneat.com.
-As a consequence of the Transaction, the shareholders of Kneat Solutions Limited acquired control over the combined entity. kneat.com, after its reorganization, does not meet the definition of a business, therefore the Transaction is outside the scope of IFRS 3 Business Combinations.
-The Transaction has therefore been accounted for under IFRS 2 Share-based payment.
+As a consequence of the Transaction, the shareholders of Kneat Solutions Limited acquired control over the combined entity.
+After its reorganization. kneat.com does not meet the definition of a business, therefore the Transaction is outside the scope of IFRS 3, Business Combinations.
+The Transaction has therefore been accounted for under IFRS 2, Share-based payment.
 Under this basis of accounting, the consolidated entity is considered to be a continuation of Kneat Solutions Limited, with the net identifiable assets of kneat.com deemed to have been acquired by Kneat Solutions Limited.
-Refer to Note 4 of the unaudited condensed interim consolidated financial statements of the Company for the period ended September 30, 2016 for further details.
+Refer to note 6 of the audited consolidated financial statements of the Company for the year ended December 31, 2016 for further details.